-CONFLICT OF INTEREST DISCLOSURE FORM FOR KEY FINANCIAL PERSONNEL s potential conflicts of interest as a result of a previous the undersigned individual (and/or the firm for which l or firm submitting a proposal or otherwise under Section I of this Disclosure Statement For with rm describes the potential conflicts of interest.
+This Disclosure Statement outlines potential conflicts of interest as a result of a previous or current business relationship between the undersigned individual (and/or the firm for which the individual works) and an individual or firm submitting a proposal or otherwise under consideration for a contract associated with Section I of this Disclosure Statement Form describes the potential conflicts of interest.
 Section II of this Disclosure Statement Form describes the proposer's management plan for dealing with the potential conflicts of interest as described in Section I of this form.
-This Disclosure Statement is being submitted in compliance with the Webb County-City of Laredo Regiona Mobility Authority's Conflict of Interest Policy for Financial Team Members.
-The undersigned ed management plan in within the sole discretion of the Webb County-City of Laredo Regional M obility Authority.
-SECTION I. Description of Potential Cor aflicts of Interest.
+This Disclosure Statement is being submitted in compliance with the Webb County-City of Laredo Regional Mol bility Authority's Conflict of Interest Policy for Consultants.
+The undersigned acknowledges approval of the proposed management plan in within the sole discretion of the Webb County -City of Laredo Regional Mobility Authority.
+SECTION I. Description of Potential Conflicts of Interest .
 SECTION II.
-Management Plan for Deali ing with Potential Conflicts of Interest.
-SIGNED: DATE: NAME AND TITLE: REPRESENTING: APPROVED BY THE WEBB COUN'AUTHORITY: TY-CITY OF LAREDO REGIONAL MOBILITY SIGNED: DATE: NAME AND TITLE: 1111111 111 11 11 11 11 11 11 11 11 11
+Management Plan for Dealing with Potential Conflicts of Interest.
+SIGNED: DATE: NAME AND TITLE: REPRESENTING: APPROVED BY THE WEBB COUNTY-CITY OF LAREDO REGIONAL MOBIL AUTHORITY: JTY SIGNED: DATE: NAME AND TITLE: